 “I feel connected to this subject and draw upon experiences from my upbringing.
 Growing up, my father was my hero and my role model.
 He worked hard and got paid little, but still did his job with pride.
 My recent work has is roots here but has grown to incorporate all the unsung heroes.
 This is a continuation of previous subject exploration.
 I tend to paint everyday iconography and the strength of a working class and its history” (Nigel Sense, 2017).

 Sense paints energetically in acrylic on canvas, describing his process as primal and instinctive.
 His overlaid imagery mimics his state of mind at the end of the working day.
 Instead of trying to clear his thoughts from the days experiences, he paints them: conversations, emails, phone calls, what his colleagues discuss over morning tea; everything goes down on the canvas.
 His works appear unplanned because he works quickly, however his ideas have been formulated over time and these he lays down on canvas with bold direct marks.

 Nigel Sense is a graduate of the University of Wollongong.
-His work is frequently selected for major awards; most recently: Mosman Art Prize (Finalist, 2018), Salon des Refuses (Finalist, 2018), Black Swan Art Prize (Finalist, 2017).
+His work is frequently selected for major awards; most recently: Salon des Refuses (Finalist, 2019 and 2020) and Mosman Art Prize (Finalist, 2018).

 2018: Salon des Refuses, Finalist; Mosman Art Prize, Finalist

 2017: Black Swan Art Prize, Finalist; Mosman Art Prize, Finalist; Kilgour Prize, Finalist